 The man, Bruce Wayne—no relation—broke the previous Chipotle-eating record of 425 days back in December.
 To celebrate the kind of horrifying accomplishment of ingesting Chipotle 426 days in a row and surviving, the Mexican food chain donated $4,260 to charity in Wayne's name.
 But the guy was apparently hungry for more than a record, so he just kept going.
 Now, finally, it looks like he's had his fill.

-Wayne donned a full leather Batman costume in honour of his 500th and final Chipotle meal because, as he told the Courier, "I always said that I would finish the challenge as I started it, and that’s in the batsuit."
+Wayne donned a full leather Batman costume in honor of his 500th and final Chipotle meal because, as he told the Courier, "I always said that I would finish the challenge as I started it, and that’s in the batsuit."
 He's also named "Bruce Wayne," so there's that.

 "What a perfect end to an amazing journey," Wayne wrote in an Instagram post celebrating the end of his Chipotle marathon.
 "Thank you SO very much @chipotlemexicangrill for memories that will last forever!"